 -

 Use a Consistent Unit System: Stick to a single unit system throughout your calculations to avoid confusion.
-Whether you're using the imperial system (feet, yards, inches) or the metric system (meters, centimeters, millimeters), ensure that all your measurements are in the same units before performing any conversions.
+Whether you're using the imperial system (feet, yards, inches) or the metric system (meters, centimeters, millimeters), confirm that all your measurements are in the same units before performing any conversions.
 This will help prevent errors and simplify the calculation process.

 -